-Sponsored by the Office of Technology Transitions (OTT) at the U.S. Department of Energy (DOE), the EnergyTech University Prize (EnergyTech UP) is a collegiate competition challenging multidisciplinary student teams to develop and present a business plan that leverages DOE national laboratory-developed and other high-potential energy technologies.
-EnergyTech UP awards cash prizes to teams that successfully identify an energy technology, assess its market potential, and propose a strategy for commercialization.
+Sponsored by the Office of Technology Transitions (OTT) at the U.S. Department of Energy (DOE), the American-Made EnergyTech University Prize (EnergyTech UP) is a collegiate competition challenging student teams to compete for more than $400,000 in cash prizes as they successfully identify a promising energy technology, assess its market potential, and create a business plan for commercialization.

 About the Prize

-Understanding that energy is often inherently local, teams first present at their closest regional events in February 2022, where regional winners are identified.
-First-place regional winners are provided exclusive mentorship and free access to OTT's Energy I-Corps curriculum to help students refine their ideas throughout February and March.
-Finally, the regional winners pitch their complete business plan at Carnegie Mellon University’s (CMU’s) Energy Week, hosted by CMU’s Scott Institute in March 2022.
+Understanding that energy is often inherently local, competitor teams first present at their designated regional events in February, where regional winners are identified.
+Teams that are invited to participate in the regional events receive free access to OTT's Energy I-Corps curriculum.
+First-place regional winners are provided exclusive mentorship to help students refine their ideas throughout February and March.
+Finally, the regional winners pitch their complete business plan at a live industry event in April.

-Solar Forecasting Prize Important Dates
+2024 Important Dates

 Sign up for updates on our HeroX challenge page.

-Solutions that help shape the future
+Solutions that Help Shape the Future